deepayan/deepayan.github.io/covid-19/doubling.md

 ### USA

-Finally, we look US states where the count is at least 100.
+Finally, we look at US states where the count is at least 100.